What is VET?

 VET may contribute to VCE.
 Some VET programs have a Victorian Curriculum Assessment Authority (VCAA) recognised Unit 1-4 structure.
 Partial or full completion of other programs may contribute via Block Credit to the completion of VCE.

 - Scored VCE VET program can contribute to the Primary Four in the ATAR or as a 5th or 6th subject.
 A student’s Primary Four subjects may be made up of English, with all other sequences derived from scored VCE VET programs.
 Non scored VCE VET programs usually provide credit at Units 1-4.
-The ATAR contribution is as a 10% 5th or 6th study increment.
+Unscored increments will instead be calculated using 10% of the lowest study score of the Primary Four.

-- VFE Block Credit can be used towards satisfactory completion of the VCE but can only be used in calculation of an ATAR if there are fewer than 6 VCE or VCE VET available.
-If there are 6 or more VCE or VCE VET studies available, a VFE block credit result cannot be used towards an ATAR.
+- VE3 Block Credit recognition can be used towards satisfactory completion of the VCE but can only be used in calculation of an ATAR if there are fewer than 6 VCE or VCE VET available.
+If there are 6 or more VCE or VCE VET studies available, a Unit 3 and 4 sequence through VE3 block credit result cannot be used towards an ATAR.

 Contribution to VCAL